 - Zona Arqueológica de Coba is situated about 173 km (108 mi) south of Cancun, 105 km (66 mi) from Playa del Carmen and 70 km (44 mi) from Akumal.

 Those who love freedom and don`t want to worry about the bus schedules can rent a car.
 The most comfortable way of transport allows visitors an opportunity to beat the crowds and explore the ruins at their own pace.
 Additionally, renting a car gives a chance to visit the nearby cenotes.
 This would not be possible with public transport.

 If renting a car isn`t an option for you, consider booking an organized guided tour to the site.
 Trips to Coba can be book through most hotels or tour agencies.
 They are available departing from Cancun, Playa del Carmen, and other cities.
 Along with a visit to Coba ruins, tours include a visit to the Tulum ruins, cenotes, or other guided activities.

 Booking an organized tour is an excellent option for those who find traveling independently confusing.
 It`s also an excellent option for those staying in distant Cancun (160 km away from Coba).
 Taking an organized tour might save you energy and money.
 However, at the same time, you might find the ruins more crowded.

 - ADO BUS

-Last but not least, those who like more comfortable way of travel and don`t mind spending more money can take a taxi from Tulum to Coba.
-The most expensive transport is worth to use when travelling in a group of four.
+Last but not least, those who like a more comfortable way of travel and don`t mind spending more money can take a taxi from Tulum to Coba.
+The most expensive transport is worth to using when travelling in a group of four.
 The price is about MXN 450 ($24 or £18).